openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 ## Multiple hosts
 Most users will supply a DNS name that's mapped to multiple A or AAAA records.
-For example, `http://elasticsearch:9200` will use normal host lookups to get the list of IP addresses.

-You can alternatively supply a list of http base urls.
-This list is used to recover from failures.
+For example, `http://elasticsearch:9200` will use normal host lookups to get the list of IP addresses, though you can alternatively supply a list of http base urls.
+In either case, all of the resolved IP addresses from all provided hosts will be iterated over round-robin, with requests made only to healthy addresses.

 Here are some examples: